-General office services include photocopying, facsimiles, telephone communications, deliveries, routine on-line searches and inquiries and similar.
+- General office services include photocopying, facsimiles, telephone communications, deliveries and similar.
 These are charged at a standard rate equal to 2.5% of our fees.

 Unless we state otherwise, our stated rates and any estimates of cost do not include goods and services tax (GST) and disbursements.
 GST is also charged as and when required by law.

 For a variety of reasons, some instructions are not completed.
 If this occurs, we will charge you for the work undertaken and costs incurred up to the time of termination.

 In some circumstances, we may be required to incur additional time or expense following the completion or termination of a matter.
 We will charge for this in the normal way.